Sony Center

 Is it wheelchair accessible?

-Yes, the Sony Center is designed to be accessible, with ramps and elevators making it easy for visitors with mobility challenges.
+Yes, the Sony Center is designed to be accessible, with ramps and elevators available throughout the complex.

 Can I buy tickets online?

-Check the official website for information regarding ticket purchases, as options may vary based on events or exhibitions.
+Check the official website for information regarding any specific events or exhibitions that may require tickets.

 Are there restrooms and cafes?